-Here’s how alcohol can affect your body:
+Here’s how alcohol can affect individual parts of your body:

 Alcohol interferes with the brain’s communication pathways, and can affect the way the brain looks and works.
 These disruptions can change mood and behavior, and make it harder to think clearly and move with coordination.

 Drinking too much during a long period of time or drinking a lot at once can damage your heart and put your life in risk.